Use our guide to navigate the boardwalk attractions, area hotels, and restaurants during your Myrtle Beach vacation.

 Dayton House Resort

 This cozy hotel is located only 1.3 miles from the boardwalk.
-Just a quick drive or walk and you’re there!
+Just a quick drive or walk, and you’re there!
 From the fitness center to the walk-in pool, the Dayton House Resort has everything you need from a hotel.

-No matter if I’m trying a new cuisine or enjoying a restaurant’s take on a classic dish, I make it my mission to taste something new during every vacation.
-When you visit the Myrtle Beach Boardwalk, you’ll have a whole world of flavor at your fingertips.
-Whether you want a quick snack or an extraordinary meal, you’ll find it at the boardwalk.
+No matter if you’re trying a new cuisine or enjoying a restaurant’s take on a classic dish, it is an unspoken rule to taste something new during every vacation.
+When you visit the Myrtle Beach Boardwalk restaurants, you’ll have a whole world of flavor at your fingertips.

 While visiting Myrtle Beach, be sure to try these popular boardwalk restaurants and eateries: